-Tire repair kit comes to the rescue
+A tire repair kit comes to the rescue

 That’s nice!
-But it only works if you have cell signals, and there’s a Tesla mobile service within a reasonable distance.
+But it only works if you have cell signals and there’s a Tesla mobile service within a reasonable distance.
 Typically, you’ll have to wait, sometimes for hours on end — I learned this from friends and acquaintances.

 Another way is to get a tire repair kit, which is a much easier choice.
-Tesla sells one but I’m not too fond of it because it seems proprietary — it might not work on other cars — and a bit big.
+Tesla sells one, but I’m not too fond of it because it seems proprietary — it might not work on other cars — and a bit big.
 That’s not to mention it’s expensive.

 I stuck both, still in their unopened boxes, in the car — they weigh less than 5 lbs (2.3kg) combined and fit in perfectly under the car’s main cargo.
 “Just in case,” I thought to myself, hoping that I would never have to use them.